ahadb/linked-list/README.md

 ## Install

+`git clone https://github.com/ahadb/linked-list` or whatever your preferred method is

-Soon to be distributed on NPM
+To be distributed on NPM.

 ## Use